-- You can process the data and add a filter using tableau parameters which provides you more flexibility to work with datasets and apply convenient tricks on them.
+- You can process the data and add a filter using tableau parameters which provides you more flexibility to work with datasets and apply convenient tricks to them.

 - Parameters are a method that transfers the control on datasets from the author of the report to the user.

 - Improves user engagement as he can apply different filters to create his own perspective from the available datasets.

 - Helps to extract better insights from the raw datasets through a data-driven parameter extension tableau.